Loading...

 Cobrador – Eastern Coral Garden

-This dive spot is characterized by interesting coral formations.
-The site is covered in different species of corals, gorgonias and sponges.
-It is not only suitable for scuba diving but also for snorkeling.
+This dive site features fascinating coral formations covered with various species of corals, gorgonians, and sponges.
+It’s suitable not only for scuba diving but also for snorkeling.

 • Cobrador – Sunken Island

-The most famous dive site in the Marine Sanctuary of Cobrador is Sunken Island (Takot Reef).
-The appearance of this spots reminds you of a sunken island covered with corals.
-Here one encounters a variety of reef fish, nudibranchs and crustaceans as well as large groupers, cuttlefish, stingrays and various fish swarm in large numbers.
-With a little luck you can see sharks, eagle rays, turtles and sometimes manta rays.
+The most famous dive site in the Cobrador Marine Sanctuary is Sunken Island (Takot Reef).
+This site looks like a submerged island covered in corals.
+Divers can encounter a wide variety of reef fishes, nudibranchs, and crustaceans, along with large groupers, cuttlefish, stingrays, and schooling fish.
+With a little luck, you might also spot sharks, eagle rays, turtles, or even manta rays.

 • www.the-three-p.com-romblon-island-underwater-macro-photography-scuba-diving-dive-site-cobrador-naguso-wall-jun-lao-xs